Estradiol (E2) Test – Complete, Clear, and Patient-Friendly Guide

 Causes of High Estradiol Levels

-High estradiol levels may occur naturally or due to medical conditions that increase estrogen production or reduce its breakdown.
+Elevated estradiol levels may be physiological or related to conditions that increase estrogen production or reduce its metabolism.

 Common Causes